Trump defamation trial brought by E. Jean Carroll postponed due to COVID scare

 Donald Trump’s defamation damages trial brought by writer E. Jean Carroll was postponed Monday when a juror and his attorney fell ill, and the former president asked for another delay.

-Shortly before Trump turned up at Manhattan Federal Court for the second week of his trial, Judge Lewis Kaplan informed his lawyers and those representing Carroll that a juror had contacted the court to report they were “on the way to the city but feeling hot and nauseous.”
+Shortly after Trump turned up at Manhattan Federal Court for the second week of his trial, Judge Lewis Kaplan informed his lawyers and those representing Carroll that one of the nine jurors had contacted the court to report they were “on the way to the city but feeling hot and nauseous.”

 “There will be a written opinion in due course,” the judge said.
 “It will be denied in all respects.”

-Habba said Trump had reminded her about the New Hampshire primaries happening Tuesday and asked that he be permitted to testify on Wednesday, which Carroll’s attorneys opposed.
-Kaplan said he would rule on it later.
+Habba said Trump had reminded her about the New Hampshire primaries happening Tuesday and asked that he be permitted to testify on Wednesday.

+“My client reminded me tomorrow is the New Hampshire primary, and he needs to be in New Hampshire,” Habba said, adding Trump flew in last night to take the stand.

+Carroll’s lawyer, Roberta Kaplan, opposed the request, saying she wanted to finish the trial promptly.